Massachusetts and Alaska are voting on a radical change to how we run elections

 That way, RCV supporters say, a winner actually reflects the active preference of a majority of voters.
 In our current electoral system, third-party or moderate candidates never really stand a chance, and a vote for one is often seen as a waste—or worse, a spoiler, splitting the vote on one side of the aisle and giving the win to the other party.

 In some cases, that has meant a candidate wins by plurality—meaning they have more votes than the other candidates—but without a majority—meaning less than half of the total electorate actually chose that person.
 Republican Charlie Baker won his seat as Massachusetts governor in 2014 with 48.4% of the vote.
 In 2010, Republican Paul LePage became the governor of Maine with just 37% of the vote.
 In primaries, where there are multiple choices for one party, votes can be even more fractured.
-In 2020, Democratic Congressional candidate Jake Auchincloss won the primary for Massachusetts’ 4th congressional district with only 22% of the vote.
+In 2020, Democratic Congressional candidate Jake Auchincloss won the primary for Massachusetts’ 4th Congressional District with only 22% of the vote.

-With RCV, voters have the option to put a third party or more fringe candidate as their first choice, if that’s who they truly want, and a major party or more widely-backed candidate as their second, without fear of splitting the vote.
+With RCV, voters have the option to put a third party or more fringe candidate as their first choice, if that’s who they truly want, and a major party or more widely backed candidate as their second, without fear of splitting the vote.
 “This means that people don’t have to settle for a choice that they’re not really happy with when they go into the ballot booth,” says Larry Diamond, a political sociologist and senior fellow at Stanford University’s Hoover Institution and the Freeman Spogli Institute.
 “They can vote their heart on the first choice and then rank another choice as their second, in case their first choice doesn’t make it.”

 What these ballot measures mean for RCV nationwide

 The use of ranked choice voting in the U.S. began at the city level.
-Cambridge, Massachusetts has been using a form of RCV since 1941; Basalt, Colorado adopted it in 2002 for mayoral elections; Bay Area cities were also early adopters, with San Leandro, California adopting RCV in 2000, San Francisco in 2002, Berkeley in 2005, and Oakland in 2006.
+Cambridge, Massachusetts, has been using a form of RCV since 1941; Basalt, Colorado, adopted it in 2002 for mayoral elections.
+Bay Area cities were also early adopters, with San Leandro, California, adopting RCV in 2000, San Francisco in 2002, Berkeley in 2005, and Oakland in 2006.
 Voters in New York City voted to adopt it in 2019, and it’ll begin there in 2021.
 More than a dozen U.S. cities currently have RCV for at least some elections.

 Now, it’s coming to the state level.
-Maine was the first state to pass ranked choice voting in 2016 (it was considered there as early as 2001, and LePage’s plurality win was thought to have helped reinvigorate that effort.)
+Maine was the first state to pass ranked choice voting in 2016 (it was considered there as early as 2001, and LePage’s plurality win was thought to have helped reinvigorate that effort).

 “The fact that in this next election cycle already, we’re seeing two more states put this question on the ballot shows that voters are interested in this issue, there is an appetite for this kind of reform, and more states are ready to make this change,” Otis says.
 Diamond agrees, noting that even one of these states passing this measure could give ranked choice voting more momentum across the country.